kohai-fred/Tic-tac-toe/README.md

-Training to JavaScript and webpack
+JavaScript and Webpack training on the tic-tac-toe game